 Students are required to make up all assignments and work missed as a result of absences.
 The instructor may assign additional outside make-up work to be completed for each absence.
 Arrangements to take tests and/or quizzes missed because of an absence or tardy can only be made with the instructor's approval.
+The missed quiz and/or examination must be completed on the first day back from an absence, the instructor will designate the time for the quiz/exam.
 The maximum score allowed on a makeup examination is 76%.
 Pop-quizzes are not eligible for make-up.